John Reid Shield: 2006 Shield Write-up

 ACT have taken out the 2006 John Reid Shield earlier this evening being played at the Black Town Olympic Park Stadium.

 ACT defeated Queensland 7–2 in the Championship Game, Dominated by ACT lefty Andrew Kirkpatrick, Striking out 14 batters and giving up only two runs.
 ACT went through the weeks play only dropping one game the defending Victorian team(7-4).

 Queensland produced the upset of the Championship defeating defending Champions Victoria 7–5 in a 'Home Run Derby' style game to make the Championship game, Veteran Terry Downes provided well with the bat over the weeks play combined with the strong pitching performances from David Metekingi.

 Victoria went away confident of a back to back to back performance only losing 2 games going into the final series with the strongest Victorian team in recent times, only to go down to ACT 3-1 then Queensland 7–5, resulting in a disappointing 3rd position.

-Western Australia with an aging team were unable to go past the first game of the finals series going down to Queensland 3–0 in a game dominated by Queensland Pitcher David Metekingi, West Australian Pitcher Adam Humble put in a solid performance to hold Queensland to 3 runs after the 3rd innings.
+Western Australia with an ageing team were unable to go past the first game of the finals series going down to Queensland 3–0 in a game dominated by Queensland Pitcher David Metekingi, West Australian Pitcher Adam Humble put in a solid performance to hold Queensland to 3 runs after the 3rd innings.

 New South Wales the under-achiever of the Championship went away with a young inexperienced team at the open level, put in a solid week only conceding 47 runs to their 42.

 South Australia returned to National Competition for the first time in 2 years, with valuable contributions from New South Wales pick-up pitcher Chris Nash, however this was not enough for the overwhelmed South Australian Team inexperienced at this level of competition, finishing the week in 6th position.

 Tasmania was absent from this year Championship due to a number of players being unavailable.